feathersjs-ecosystem/feathers-mongoose/README.md

 - `overwrite` (*optional*, default: `true`) - Overwrite the document when update, making mongoose detect is new document and trigger default value for unspecified properties in mongoose schema.
 - `discriminators` (*optional*) - A list of mongoose models that inherit from `Model`.
 - `useEstimatedDocumentCount` (*optional*, default: `false`) - Use `estimatedDocumentCount` instead (usuall not necessary)
+- `queryModifier` (*optional*) - A function that takes in the raw mongoose Query object and params, which modifies all find and get requests unless overridden. (see Query Modifiers below)
+- `queryModifierKey` (*optional*, default: `'queryModifier'`) - The key to use to get the override query modifier function from the params. (see Query Modifiers below)

 > **Important:** To avoid odd error handling behaviour, always set `mongoose.Promise = global.Promise`.
 If not available already, Feathers comes with a polyfill for native Promises.